NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

    subject line: Token for New Device - First.Last.
 #.
 Go to `<https://aim.rdhpcs.noaa.gov/ AIM>`_.
 Click **Make a request
    for an RSA token**, fill out the form and submit.
-When that form is received, you'll receive email including a URL and activation code.
+When that form is received, you'll receive an email that will include a URL with instructions about how to activate and import your software token.
-   Open that URL from your device and submit the activation code.

 .. _new_device_software_tokens: